Schluggi/codenames/README.md

 - `codenames/static/images/cards/neutral`
 - `codenames/static/images/cards/red`

 The filename does not matter.
-But the file extension and type has to be JPEG.
+But the file extension and type has to be JPEG/JPG.

 ### Apache2 with mod_wsgi
 `flask run` works fine but you should'nt use it for production deployment.
 However you can use Apache2 instead.